nav-github01001/nav-github01001/README.md

 - 🔭 I’m currently working on **_My own Music Player(Like Winamp and VLC)_** in Python

-- 🌱 I’m currently learning Python and JS(a 'bit' Hard)
+- 🌱 I’m currently learning Python, JS, C#(a 'bit' Hard)

 - 😄 Pronouns: He